 Causes of Congenital Heart Defects

-The majority of congenital heart defects have no known cause.
+Most congenital heart defects have no known cause.
 Mothers (and fathers) often wonder if something they did during the pregnancy caused the heart problem.
 This is rarely the case.

-Some unique congenital heart defects do occur more often in families, suggesting that there may be a genetic link.
-However, this is usually not the cause of most types of congenital heart defects.
+Some congenital heart defects do occur more often in families.
+This shows that there may be a genetic link.

 Types of Congenital Heart Defects